Skip to main content

 • modai.api.custom.key{your API key}

-Then, you for each model you want to use, set the corresponding "model" field with the prefix "custom/" followed by the model name, e.g:
+Then, for each model you want to use, set the corresponding "model" field with the prefix "custom/" followed by the model name, e.g:

 • modai.global.modelcustom/llama3.1:8b